 Repurpose-It-Regatta invites ages 12 and above to build your own boat from recyclable materials prior to the race.
 All vessels will enter the race at G Street and 3rd Street.
 (Boats with children require 1 adult).
 Please see below for building requirements on this event.

-Participants can enter up to all three events:
+Participants can enter in all events:

 At noon there will be award celebration, lunch (available to purchase) and silent auction event.